mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 interpreter will be used.
 If there is something it cannot parse, it will raise an exception instead of falling in `object` mode.
 This decorator does not need any type hints.

+If you want to remove the compilation time, you can either use `cache` flag or you can provide the signature of the function inside the decorator.
+In order to do this, check the examples from `@vectorize` below.

 #### Auto-parallelizing code